ganeti/ganeti/doc/design-autorepair.rst

 It might also be useful to easily have an operation that tags all instances matching a  filter on some charateristic.
 But again, this wouldn't be specific to this tag.

+If there are multiple ``ganeti:watcher:autorepair:suspend[:<timestamp>]`` tags in an object, the form without timestamp takes precedence (permanent suspension); or, if all object tags have a timestamp, the one with the highest timestamp.
+When multiplicity happens across objects, the nearest tag wins, as above.
+This makes it possible to suspend cluster-enabled repairs with a single tag in the cluster object; or to suspend them only for a certain node group or instance.
+At the same time, it is possible to re-enable cluster-suspended repairs in a particular instance or group by applying an enable tag to them.

 ganeti:watcher:autorepair:pending:<type>:<id>:<timestamp>:<jobs>
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++